logicblocks/event.store/NOTES.md

 =====

-[x] position: within stream, similar to version (of aggregate / entity), zero based, contiguous, in and of itself not monotonically increasing, [] sequence_number: at level of whole log, in and of itself not strictly increasing, could have gaps
+[x] position: within stream, similar to version (of aggregate / entity), zero based, contiguous, strictly monotonically increasing.
+[] sequence_number: at level of whole log, in and of itself not strictly increasing, could have gaps
 [] external control to ensure totally ordered events as seen by an external